 Stu’s screams bring Coach Tom out of the house.
 He yells at me to pay closer attention.
 Looking over, I see him waving me down.
 I really was up high.
 I figure I can dismount as Dusty did.
 I lean back seeing my problems float away from me.

 The next thing I know I’m on the ground with Coach Tom holding me flat.
 Stu is inches from my face, tears streaming down his cheeks.
 There is no sequence to these memories.
 Soon an ambulance arrives.
-I was on my way to Mercy Hospital.
+I’m on my way to Mercy Hospital.
 My legs are trembling and kicking out of control.
 I’m given a tranquilizer, and I feel no pain.
 I black out according to Stu.
 Later, he tells me I came down on the side of the trampoline, flat on my back.
 They were sure I was dying, or at least paralyzed.
 I’m held at Emergency while they waited for my dad to approve treatment.
 I’m supposedly calling for my mother.
 When Mrs. Watt rushes in, I stop calling out.
 I remember none of this.
 I’m x-rayed.
 When they see I have no broken bones, I’m put in a room for overnight observation.

 The next morning, my back is spasming.
 I barely remember why I’m in the hospital.
 A nurse helps me out of bed and into the bathroom, so I can piss.
 I’m so embarrassed, I can’t start a stream for several minutes.
 She must’ve been a nun, because when she looked over to see why I haven’t started urinating, she almost drops me.
 I think she thought I’m just a boy.
 I almost pass out when I see how red my piss was.
 She tells me it’s okay, that I had ruptured a kidney in the fall.
 Great.